juanfernandes/juanfernandes-uk/src/notes/monthly-notes-july-2023.md

 date: 2023-08-18T00:00:00Z
 tags:
   - monthly-notes
-  - notes
 ---
-<p class="lead">July has been a much better month.
+July has been a much better month.
 It's been a month since I moved out of my home and started living in a rented flat.
-Got to see the Red Hot Chilli Peppers live in London.</p>
+Got to see the Red Hot Chilli Peppers live in London.{.lead}

 ## Work
 - There is a lot of behind the scenes changes happening at work, all for the best, including moving to a SAFe (which is an agile framework) - that's the boring bit though, but this does mean we are slowly starting to do design work FIRST, rather than after changes have gone live!
 As part of this I've had a job title change to UI/UX Designer (was UI Frontend Developer) and on a sad note, our team has been split and put into different agile teams, but we are now all part of the Product team instead of development.